Analemma Society Programs

 Locate our astronomy programs under Turner Farm Park (place selection) at the FCPA Parktakes website. http://www.fairfaxcounty.gov/parks Our events and programs are under “Science and Technology” or “Events” category.
 Age range for our Parktakes programs is 8 to Adult unless otherwise stated.
 You must register for these classes in advance.

 Please dress appropriately for the outside weather.
 The nighttime programs will include night sky tours and looking through telescopes.
+For popular events, please use the overflow parking if the parking lot is full.

 Events: